 We operate in a highly competitive industry.
 We compete against many domestic and foreign companies that have substantially greater manufacturing, financial, research and development and marketing resources than we do.
 In addition, some of our competitors may have more developed relationships with our existing customers than we do, which may enable them to have their products specified for use more frequently by these customers.
 We also face competition from the manufacturing operations of our current and potential customers, who continually evaluate the benefits of internal manufacturing versus outsourcing.
 As more OEMs dispose of their manufacturing operations and increase the outsourcing of their products to liquid and gas delivery system and other component companies, we may face increasing competitive pressures to grow our business in order to maintain our market share.
 If we are unable to maintain our competitive position, we could experience downward pressure on prices, fewer customer orders, reduced margins, the inability to take advantage of new business opportunities and a loss of market share.
-Further, we expect that existing and new competitors will improve the design of their existing products by our competitors could diminish our market share and increase pricing pressure on our products.
+Further, we expect that existing and new competitors will improve the design of their existing products and will introduce new products with enhanced performance characteristics.
+The introduction of new products or more efficient production of existing products by our competitors could diminish our market share and increase pricing pressure on our products.
 Further, customers continue to demand lower prices, shorter delivery times and enhanced product capability.
 If we do not respond adequately to such pressures, we could lose customers or orders.
 If we are unable to compete successfully, we could experience pricing pressures, reduced gross margins and order cancellation, which could have a material adverse effect on our results of operations.